What are flashes?

 If your retina is torn or pulled loose from the back of your eye (retinal detachment), Dr. Patel can help.
 Your treatment may include laser therapy or surgery to repair a tear or detachment.

 If you’re worried about floaters and flashes, reach out for help from a leading retinal care specialist today.
-Call Retina Institute of Michigan or use the online scheduler anytime.
+Call Retina Institute of Michigan or send us a message through our website.